iosbucky/ProceduralLevelGeneration-Swift/README.md

 # ProceduralLevelGeneration-Swift
-A port of the Procedural Level Generation tutorial from raywenderlich.com to Swift.
+A Swift port of the Procedural Level Generation tutorial using SpriteKit from raywenderlich.com.
 Originally written by Kim Pedersen.